Samy0412/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.The front end was built with using HTML, CSS, JS, jQuery and AJAX, and the back end with Node and Express.

+## Getting Started

+1. Fork this repository, then clone your fork of this repository.
+2. Install dependencies using the `npm install` command.
+3. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:8080/>.
+4. Go to <http://localhost:8080/> in your browser.

 ## Final product

 You can view and use the app directly here: https://tweeter-clone-sg.herokuapp.com/